FrancescoCorbosiero/MiddleWar/README.md

 ## Pygame library
 Pygame allows you to develop simple games in python in a short time.

-Here's the main site!: https://www.pygame.org/news
+Here's the main site: https://www.pygame.org/news

 And here's the docs: https://www.pygame.org/docs/

 Enjoy!